Santo Tomas de Castilla

 Half-Day Drumming, drum-making and cultural meal experience

-Spend a half-day immersing yourself in the music and food of the Garifuna people inside a traditional thatched palapa.
-Enjoy a one-hour lesson where you'll learn to play rhythms on a "segunda" drum as your host sings and plays along.
-Afterwards, you will participate in a one-hour drum-making lesson before enjoying a delicious "hudut" Garifuna fish stew for lunch.
+Meet your guide at Warasa Garifuna Drum School in Punta Gorda for a half-day tour delving into the history, music, and food of the Garifuna culture.
+Step inside an open-air thatched palapa for a one-hour drumming lesson where you will learn to play up to six rhythms on the segunda drum while your host plays the primero.
+Afterwards, you will enjoy a unique one-hour drum-making lesson followed by a delicious "hudut" Garifuna fish stew lunch.

 Visiting Santo Tomas de Castilla Cruise Deals